stokesnetwork/stokes/README.md

 [INF] TXMP: RPC Server listening on [::]:17210
 ```

-**Option B: Standalone Mode (If Connection Fails)**
+**Option B: Standalone Mode (For Local Testing)**

-If you see connection errors or timeouts, your firewall/ISP may be blocking the connection.
-Use standalone mode instead:
+If you want to test locally without connecting to the network, or if connection fails:

 ```bash
 ./stokesd --testnet \